le-incroyable1-dev/le-incroyable1-dev/README.md

 Hey <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29">, I'm [Aurav !](https://www.linkedin.com/in/aurav-s-tomar/)

-Hi!
-I'm Aurav, and I am currently pursuing my Bachelor of Engineering degree in Computer Science and Engineering from Thapar Institute of Engineering & Technology (TIET), where I have excelled in various academic and extracurricular activities.
+I am currently pursuing my Bachelor of Engineering degree in Computer Science and Engineering from Thapar Institute of Engineering & Technology (TIET), where I have excelled in various academic and extracurricular activities.
 I am skilled at data structures, algorithm design and software engineering.

 Last summer I interned as a software engineer at Salesforce, where I designed and developed innovative solutions for A/B Testing in the Commerce Cloud while working on the backend of the e-commerce platform.
 I collaborated with a diverse team of engineers to deliver a prototype that met the user needs and expectations.